Indefinite Leave to Remain (ILR)

 years, it has the same standing once it has been reached;

-• dependent Relatives Visa, either Child, Parent, or Adult (the period varies depending on the situation.)
+• Dependent relatives Visa, either Child, Parent, or Adult (the period varies depending on the situation.)
 After five or ten years, a parent or child may be eligible for settlement.
 The required period for an Adult Dependant Relative varies, depending on the situation of their sponsor.
 In certain circumstances, a settlement may be obtained right away;

 • business/working/investment visas — in most cases settlement can be acquired after five years but some routes offer settlement in three years or even two years.
 In some cases leave held under different visas can be combined;